Charles-Manchester/FFXIV-market-history/README.md

 # FFXIV Market History Creator
 Personal in-progress project designed to load and store price history in CSV's to give me data past the limited transaction history stored by Square Enix's servers.
 Now running on an RPi somewhere in my office.
+To Come: switching over to SQL for data storage, maybe building some of my own front end visualization?
 Built to enable market tomfoolery.

 Big thanks to the folks over at XIVAPI: Vekien, aka Premium Virtue (Phoenix)